jj1bdx/airspy-fmradion/README.md

 ### Known issues and changes

+* Timestamp file format has been changed since 20201204-0.
 * MacOS build is tested with 10.15.7 Catalina with Xcode 12.2 Command Line Tools.
 Big Sur 11.0 hasn't been tested yet.
 * For Raspberry Pi 3 and 4, Airspy R2 10Mbps and Airspy Mini 6Mbps sampling rates are *not supported* due to the hardware limitation.
 Use in 2.5Mbps for R2, 3Mbps for Mini.
 * PortAudio is required since Version 20201023-0.
 Use PortAudio v19.
 Former ALSA output driver is replaced by more versatile PortAudio driver, which is compatible both for Linux and macOS.